Parton (particle physics): History

 The parton model was proposed by Richard Feynman in 1969, used originally for analysis of high-energy hadron collisions.
 It was applied to electron-proton deep inelastic scattering by James Bjorken and Emmanuel Anthony Paschos.
 Later, with the experimental observation of Bjorken scaling, the validation of the quark model, and the confirmation of asymptotic freedom in quantum chromodynamics, partons were matched to quarks and gluons.
 The parton model remains a justifiable approximation at high energies, and others have extended the theory over the years.

 Murray Gell-Mann preferred to use the term "put-ons" to refer to partons.

 In 1994, partons were used by Leonard Susskind to model holography.

 Model

 The scattering particle only sees the valence partons.
-At higher energies, the scattering particles also detects the sea partons.
+At higher energies, the scattering particle also detects the sea partons.

 Any hadron (for example, a proton) can be considered as a composition of a number of point-like constituents, termed "partons".